 Starring Anjelica Bette Fellini and Maddie Phillips as fraternal twin sisters Starling and Blair Wesley, Netflix’s raunchy action-comedy web television series ‘Teenage Bounty Hunters’ is the latest offering from some of the producers who also gave us ‘Orange Is the New Black’ and ‘GLOW’.

 Teenage life is hard.
 Between school, PE classes, the newest romantic interest, and a Cruella de Vil-esque arch-nemesis, you barely have time for yourself.
 Add to this the fact that you are already a professional and not some barista at a hipster café but a bounty hunter tracking down dangerous criminals, and handling all the stress becomes a little too precarious.
 Helping them is their very own Kenobi, veteran bounty hunter Bowser Simmons (Kadeem Hardison).
-If you are interested in similar TV shows, we have just the list for you.
-You can watch several of these tv shows like Teenage Bounty Hunters on Netflix, Hulu, or Amazon Prime.
+We have just the list for you if you are interested in similar TV shows.

 7. The Mandalorian (2019)

 Let’s start a long time ago, in a galaxy far, far away.
-‘The Mandalorian’ is one of the projects that came out from Disney’s recent attempts of resurging the ‘Star Wars’ franchise and has the distinction of being one of the very few titles that the longtime fans of the space opera don’t hate.
-It stars Pedro Pascal as the titular helmeted gunfighter and bounty hunter whose latest target turns out to be a child belonging to the same race as the erstwhile Jedi Grand Master Yoda.
+‘The Mandalorian’ is one of the projects that came out from Disney’s recent attempts to resurge the ‘Star Wars’ franchise and has the distinction of being one of the very few titles that longtime fans of the space opera don’t hate.
+It stars Pedro Pascal as the titular helmeted gunfighter and bounty hunter whose latest target is a child of the same race as the erstwhile Jedi Grand Master Yoda.
 The Mandalorian forms an uncharacteristic bond with the Child and decides to protect him from other bounty hunters and a turbulent galaxy.
 If the bounty-hunting aspect of ‘Teenage Bounty Hunters’ is what interests you, this is a pretty good show to binge.

 6. Bounty Hunters (2017)